votu-ids/DevOpsClassCodes/README.md

 Addressbook Tutorial V2.2
-#### Editing the readme to test automated build on CI Jenkins integrated with maven and git/github
+#### Vic Otu Editing the readme to test automated build on CI Jenkins integrated with maven and git/github

 This tutorial teaches you some of the basic concepts in [Vaadin Framework](https://vaadin.com).
 It is meant to be